The main use for an Alert Logic virtual appliance is for network IDS analysis and scanning in VMWare deployments.

-For Data Center deployments, you must locate and copy your Unique Registration Key, which you need to install the agent.
+For Data Center deployments, you must locate and copy your Unique Registration Key, which you need to install the appliance.

-Alert Logic uses the Unique Registration Key to assign the agent to your Alert Logic account.
+Alert Logic uses the Unique Registration Key to specify where the appliance is located.

 To access your Unique Registration Key:

-- In the Alert Logic console, click the Settings icon (), and then select Support Information.
+- In the Alert Logic console, open the relevant Data Center deployment.